jiwagon/Wordle-iOS-App/README.md

 The following **required** functionality is completed:

-- [Y] App displays a keyboard on the screen
+- [x] App displays a keyboard on the screen
-- [Y] When tapping on the keyboard, a letter is shown or deleted (letter selected)
+- [x] When tapping on the keyboard, a letter is shown or deleted (letter selected)
-- [Y] User can play a basic version of Wordle, with different goal words each time
+- [x] User can play a basic version of Wordle, with different goal words each time

 The following **optional** features are implemented: